-- (1) 1The honorary doctoral procedure (§ 3 Para.
+- (1) The honorary doctoral procedure (§ 3 Para.
 3) as a rare award for special scientific merit is to be initiated by a written request from at least three professors who are primarily employed by the relevant faculty.
-2The request is to be submitted to the dean. - (2) 1The faculty board appoints at least two professors to be responsible for giving their expert scientific opinion.
+The request is to be submitted to the dean. - (2) The faculty board appoints at least two professors to be responsible for giving their expert scientific opinion.
 They are to appraise the scientific performance of the person to be honored.
-2The request and referees' reports are to be made available to the members of the faculty board and all professors in the faculties named in § 1.
-3These persons may submit a written opinion within one month. - (3) The faculty board decides on the award of the honorary doctor title, taking into consideration the request, the referee's reports and the written opinions. - (4) 1The dean confirms the award of the honorary doctorate with the handing-over of a diploma to the person honored.
-2The diploma is to acknowledge the scientific activity of the person honored. - (5) In addition, the provisions of the Honorary Doctorate Regulations of Universität Regensburg are valid.
+The request and referees' reports are to be made available to the members of the faculty board and all professors in the faculties named in § 1.
+These persons may submit a written opinion within one month. - (3) The faculty board decides on the award of the honorary doctor title, taking into consideration the request, the referee's reports and the written opinions. - (4) The dean confirms the award of the honorary doctorate with the handing-over of a diploma to the person honored.
+The diploma is to acknowledge the scientific activity of the person honored. - (5) In addition, the provisions of the Honorary Doctorate Regulations of the University of Regensburg are valid.